Bhavish051/KnowledgeBase/SpringMVC.md

 @Value is used to inject property values eg in setters or constructors
 @DependsOn to intialize another bean before the annotated one
 @Primary to annotate the most frequently used @Component to indicate that the class is a component
+@GenerateValue to automatically generate values for example IDs

 @Configuration used to indicate that the class has more than one @Bean
 @PreDestroy and @PostDestroy used for beaninit and destroy methods